anyaevostinar/anyaevostinar.github.io/research.markdown

 I’ll be hiring Carleton students to work for me starting in the fall of 2020, so please contact me if that is of interest and look for a job posting.

 ## I want to be in your lab!
 Awesome, I’m excited to hear of your interest!
-To best prepare for doing summer research with me, please read this page thoroughly, skim the blog posts on the [DevoLab site](https://devolab.org/) (our parent lab), and read at least the introduction of [this paper](https://www.biorxiv.org/content/biorxiv/early/2018/08/20/393868.full.pdf).
+To best prepare for doing summer research with me, please read this page thoroughly, skim the blog posts on the [DevoLab site](https://devolab.org/) (our parent lab), try out [Symbulation](https://anyaevostinar.github.io/SymbulationEmp/web/symbulation.html), and read at least the introduction of [this paper](https://www.biorxiv.org/content/biorxiv/early/2018/08/20/393868.full.pdf).
 These will give you a solid grasp of what my research involves and what projects I’m looking to get students involved with.
-If you’re even more excited after reading these materials, check my calendar (linked on Classes) and email me a time you’d like to meet and talk further.
+If you’re even more excited after reading these materials, check my calendar (linked on homepage) and email me a time you’d like to meet and talk further.

 ## Symbu what?…..
 The SymbuLab is a combination of [Symbulation](https://anyaevostinar.github.io/SymbulationEmp/web/symbulation.html), our main software, and Lab, the thing this is.